 Unfortunately, these documents are known by many different names, which can lead to confusion.
 Living wills are sometimes called “advance directives,” “health care directives” or “directives to physicians.”
 And HCPAs may also be known as “durable medical powers of attorney,” “durable powers of attorney for health care” or “health care proxies.”
 In some states, “advance directive” refers to a single document that contains both a living will and an HCPA.

 For the sake of convenience, we’ll use the terms “living will” and “HCPA.”
 Regardless of terminology, these documents serve two important purposes: 1) to guide health care providers in the event you become terminally ill or permanently unconscious, and 2) to appoint someone you trust to make medical decisions on your behalf.

 A living will expresses your preferences for the use of life-sustaining medical procedures, such as artificial feeding and breathing, surgery, invasive diagnostic tests, and pain medication.
 It also specifies the situations in which these procedures should be used or withheld.

-Living wills often contain a do not resuscitate order (DNR), which instructs medical personnel to not perform CPR in the event of cardiac arrest.
+Living wills often contain a do-not-resuscitate order (DNR), which instructs medical personnel to not perform CPR in the event of cardiac arrest.

 Health Care Power of Attorney

-An HCPA authorizes a surrogate — your spouse, child or another trusted representative — to make medical decisions or consent to medical treatment on your behalf if you’re unable to do so.
+An HCPA authorizes a surrogate — your spouse, child or another trusted representative — to make medical decisions or consent to medical treatment on your behalf when you’re unable to do so.
 It’s broader than a living will, which generally is limited to end-of-life situations, although there may be some overlap.